eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 play.http.session.secure = ${DATAINTEGRATION_SECURE_COOKIE}
 ```

-At the [Play documentation](https://www.playframework.com/documentation/2.8.x/SettingsSession) you can find further informations, i.e. also setting `sameSite = "lax"`or `strict`.
-By default Dataintegration sets this to `lax`
+In the [Play documentation](https://www.playframework.com/documentation/2.8.x/SettingsSession), you can find further information, i.e. also setting `sameSite = "lax"`or `strict`.
+By default DataIntegration sets this to `lax`

 ## CORS Settings

 ### DataPlatform

 DataPlatform uses `http.cors.allowedOrigins *` as the default setting.
-It is recommended to correctly set the values for the following headers:
+It is recommended to set custom values for the following headers:

 - `Access-Control-Allow-Origin`:  specifies which domains can access a site's resources.
 For example, if ABC Corp. has domains `ABC.com` and `XYZ.com`, then its developers can use this header to securely grant `XYZ.com` access to ABC.com's resources.
 - `Access-Control-Allow-Methods`: specifies which HTTP request methods (`GET`, `PUT`, `DELETE`, etc.) can be used to access resources.
 This header lets developers further enhance security by specifying what methods are valid when XYZ accesses ABC's resources.